BryanHogan/bryanhogan/src/content/blog/astro-obsidian.md

 (Mac uses a different command, check out [this video](https://youtu.be/dz3GOp4hN50) by Lazar Nikolov who explains how to do it on Mac.)

 ## Linking folders with symbolic links on Windows (10 / 11)
-To start open the cmd as a administrator.
+To start, open the cmd as an administrator.
 On the bottom left search on Windows, enter "cmd", right click and select "Run as administrator".

 Here we will use `mklink /D LinkToNewFolder LinkToOriginalFolder` to create a symbolic link.